zekebarger/AccuSleep/README.md

 ## Description

 AccuSleep is a set of graphical user interfaces for scoring rodent sleep using EEG and EMG recordings.
+If you have any questions about the software, please contact zeke AT berkeley DOT edu.

 ## Installation instructions